-The Scheme uses government bonds, corporate bonds and cash as matching assets in the LDI Strategy holding.
+The scheme use government bonds, corporate bonds and cash as matching assets.
 The remainder of assets are used as growth assets.

-The employer has agreed that it will aim to eliminate the scheme actuarial deficit (as assessed on the ongoing funding basis) by 31 March 2026.
+The employer has agreed that it will aim to eliminate the scheme deficit (as assessed on the ongoing funding basis) by 31 March 2026.
 The current agreed employer contributions are 27.9% per annum of pensionable salaries in respect of future benefit accrual, expenses (including PPF levies) and death in service benefits, plus an additional £2.0m per annum in respect of expenses.
 The Company made a £55.0m prepayment in respect of deficit recovery and future service contributions on 30 March 2017.
 Company contributions are expected to recommence from 1 April 2018 with deficit contributions of £43.0m per annum payable from 1 April 2018 to 31 March 2021 and £25.8m per annum payable from 1 April 2021 to 31 March 2026.